 Rev. Dr. Robert Owens was called as the associate superintendent of the conference in 2001 and served in that role until he was called to be the fourth superintendent in 2007.
 Dr. Owens served for eleven years as conference superintendent.

-Rev. Dr. Catherine Gilliard was called as the fifth superintendent of the conference in 2018.
+Rev. Dr. Catherine Gilliard was called as the fifth superintendent of the conference and she began her first term in September of 2018.

-God has been working among us and through our churches sharing the power of His redeeming love.
-We now have 32 churches and several church plants and adoptions in process.
+God is working among us and through our churches sharing the power of His redeeming love.
+We currently have 27 churches and 4 church plants that compose the Southeast Conference family of churches.